Agonnee/mastermind/README.md

    ```bash
    python -m venv env
    ```
-5. Active the virtual environment by running the activate script from the ./env/Scripts/ subdirectory:
+5. Active the virtual environment by running the activate script from the .\env\Scripts\ subdirectory:

    - Windows cmd.exe
      ```bash